cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 >
 > - The Grugq

-Moving on...
-Shut the actual fuck up.
+Moving on… Shut the actual fuck up.
 This applies not only to cops, but also civilians.

 (Okay, a clarification from Tradecraft IIa: In the modern era, Western intelligence operations take a KGB-sequence attitude towards the number of operations vs. the laxity of the security environment.
 In other words, as the security environment becomes more lax, all intelligence agencies will attempt to complete additional operations these days.
 That said, Western agencies still tend to favor pre-determining their level of operations, while the KGB's successors remain more inclined to make scaling decisions while actually in the field.)